 The Centre for Cancer Biology was established within SA Pathology in 2008 as a hub for innovative science.
 Currently hosting over twenty group leaders and their teams, the CCB is an internationally recognized cancer research centre where research teams actively form alliances with pharmaceutical companies to foster knowledge and advance new treatments.

-The benefits of supporting research will be further enhanced in electronic linkages across health facilities through implementation of the Enterprise Patient Administration System (EPAS) and also in advanced computer technology which connects SA Pathology’s laboratory information systems across all its sites.
+The benefits of supporting research will be further enhanced in electronic linkages across health facilities through implementation of the Enterprise Patient Administration System (now called Sunrise) and also in advanced computer technology which connects SA Pathology’s laboratory information systems across all its sites.
 Introduction of these new e-Health systems will streamline services for both clinicians and patients and set the stage for the next chapter in SA Pathology’s story.

 SA Pathology has been intimately involved with the planning of the new Royal Adelaide Hospital and the South Australian Health and Medical Research Institute (SAHMRI), where our role will remain a central one in public health care.